 Give Me A Minute

 This is a fun, fast-paced icebreaker for both new and established groups.
 The goal is to talk for one minute about a given subject.
 Have a set of cards or slips of paper with random subjects on them.
-Examples might include: ice fishing, best way to make filet gumbo, favorite TV show ever, the coolest thing I’ve ever seen, 5 best Disney rides, interesting facts about polar bears…you get the idea.
+Examples might include: ice fishing, the best way to make filet gumbo, favorite TV show ever, the coolest thing I’ve ever seen, 5 best Disney rides, interesting facts about polar bears … you get the idea.
 Set a timer and each person has to talk about that subject for one minute.
-Your members are sure to have lots of interesting things to say and probably a few laughs will be had.
+Your members will have lots of interesting things to say and probably a few laughs will be had.

 Give them a few minutes to come up with their items.
 Ask each person to share their choices with the rest of the group.
 Finding similarities with other members is a great way to begin building rapport.

 Finally, if you’re looking for an icebreaker specific to teletherapy, why not try the Emoji Icebreaker game?
 Using teletherapy software, ask people to express how they’re feeling with an emoji or ask each member to draw a face with an expression.
 Most people are familiar and comfortable using this type of communication and technology.
 Another option is using the List of Emotions worksheet which can help your clients better express their emotions and aids in building emotional literacy.

 If you work with children, refer to this blog article discussing icebreaker activities for children.

 All of these ice breakers can be easily conducted on TheraPlatform using their interactive screen sharing feature.
 Ready to see how TheraPlatform can take your group sessions online?
 Sign up now for a free trial, no credit card required.